skit-ai/curriculum/docs/feature-flags/index.md

 Flagr is a great tool for implementing feature flags and A/B testing.
 You'll be employing it for continuing the rest of this exercise.
 Be sure to go through its

 For using Flagr, let's dial our use case up a notch.
 Suppose your MNC now serves clients in multiple regions throughout the world, with each region having any number of languages and people of different ages.
-Currently, you respond with a "Hello" indiscrimately but your product manager recently asked you to start tuning this greeting for various combinations of all these properties.
+Currently, you respond with a "Hello" indiscriminately but your product manager recently asked you to start tuning this greeting for various combinations of all these properties.
 The api that handles this greeting supports query params, `location`, `lang` and `age`, for identifying demographies concerning region, language and age respectively.

 The api you'll be is of the form: